Rio de Janeiro

 Pipper (Av.
 13 de Maio, 23 -Cinelândia), cocktails and dance club next to Theatro Municipal, downtown; trendy young crowd, mostly guys, resident DJs, go-go boys.

 Pizzaria Rainbow (Av Atlantica, kiosk 8 -Copa), beachside stand, look for rainbow flag, 17 varieties of pizza, beer, until 1am.

 Tô Nem Aí (Rua Farme de Amoedo 57 -Ipanema), Caipirinhas (the national cocktail) and draft beer, snacks and light fare, just off the beach, mixed crowd, patio tables on lively street.

-Turma OK (Rua do Rezende, 43 -downtown), drag amateurs and pros, pageants, Mr OK hot older guy contests.
+Turma OK (Rua do Rezende, 43 -downtown), drag shows, amateurs and pros, pageants, Mr OK hot older guy contests.

 The Week (Rua Sacadura Cabral, 154 -Saúde) dance club of the moment in Rio and Sao Paulo; top DJs, shows, many go-go boys; gayest on Saturdays and packed with circuit party people, higher cover charge for women.